Fibre optic and energy infrastructure in Germany

 vitronet operates in a growing market in which, however, speed is crucial for success - we will also support the now newly formed group in continuing to watch inorganically.

-The vitronet Group (vitronet) is one of the leading service providers for infrastructure expansion in Germany.
-Among other things, it benefits from the dynamically increasing demand for high-performance internet connections.
+vitronet is one of the leading service providers for infrastructure expansion in Germany.
+Among other things, the group benefits from the dynamically increasing demand for high-performance internet connections.
 Its services range from the project planning of new networks and their construction to the operation and service of fibre optic networks.
 In addition, vitronet offers services for infrastructure expansion in the energy and utility sectors in Germany.
 In the energy sector in particular, the group expects an additional growth spurt in the long term: vitronet wants to benefit from the energy transition, because in order to enable eMobility on a large scale, for example, the infrastructure must be transformed.
 The company's customers are primarily utilities and municipalities.

-The current group was created in May 2021 through a merger of vitronet GmbH and Deutsche Infrastruktur und Netzgesellschaft mbh (DING); vitronet had been part of the portfolio since 2017, DING since 2019.
+The current group was created in May 2021 through a merger of vitronet and Deutsche Infrastruktur und Netzgesellschaft (DING); vitronet had been part of the portfolio since 2017, DING since 2019.
 In the fast-growing market for the expansion of fibre-optic and energy infrastructure, this has created a provider with broad regional coverage and a range of services that includes all the main value-added steps, from planning and construction of the facilities to operation and service.
 The two original companies had grown strongly in the past years - organically, but above all also inorganically through 15 corporate acquisitions.
 The group's turnover had thus increased almost sixfold.